This easy slow cooker version of the ultimate comfort food – tomato bisque – has an irresistible cheesy, bacony twist that you’re sure to love!

 September is the start of soup season in my house!

-It’s also the time of year when my crock pot makes its home on the counter, instead of in the cupboard.
-Most people really make use of their crock pots in the summer, but mine works overtime in the cooler months.
+It’s also the time of year when my crock pot comes out of storage and makes its home on the counter.
+Lots of people make use of their crock pots in the summer, but mine works overtime in the cooler months.

 You can usually find a chili, sauce, or stew simmering in there at least once a week, but from time to time, the craving for hearty tomato soup and a gooey grilled cheese from my childhood hits.

-I was in Atlanta this past weekend, and they had the most beautiful cold snap come through – and I wanted nothing more than a big bowl of this Crock Pot Roasted Tomato Bacon Bisque that I made last week to keep me warm!
+I was in Atlanta this past weekend, and they had the most beautiful cold snap come through – and I wanted nothing more than a big bowl of this tomato bisque that I made last week to keep me warm!